Nicole Gerardo: Career

 Her whole-genome analyses of insect species have revealed that the pea aphid appears to have lost the Imd pathway, considered a key immune pathway in many species.

 Her work on the genetics of insect species has also revealed patterns of immune gene evolution of monarch butterflies.

 Another of her areas of study involves fungal pathogens, fungus-growing ants and their gardens, which are regarded as a model of symbiosis.

+Gerardo has published across several journals and in early 2025, her h-index was 36.